 The various elements that make up a mood board can consist of:

-Although a mood board creates visual direction from the very beginning of the brand process, it doesn’t end there.
+Although an inspiration board creates visual direction from the very beginning of the brand process, it doesn’t end there.
 Throughout the branding process, we often refer back to the mood board using it as a constant reference point.
-Whether that’s to inspire or simply to ensure the web design and branding is still cohesive with that of the mood board.
+Whether that’s to inspire or simply to ensure the design is still cohesive with that of the mood board.
 As a web designer, I use it as a guide when creating the rest of the branding collateral to ensure all visuals are consistent and cohesive, which is key.
 There’s plenty of ways to monitor this too.
 For instance, consider if your mood board align with your Instagram feed.
 If it doesn’t, you may be heading in the wrong direction.

 If you’d like to find out more about creating a mood board for your brand or business, drop me a note and say hello.
 I’d love to hear from you!